paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-066-promotion-of-export-trade.md

 <a id="section-4016"></a>
 ## § 4016.
 Protection conferred by certificate of review
-**(a) Protection from civil or criminal antitrust actions** Except as provided in subsection (b) of this section, no criminal or civil action may be brought under the antitrust laws against a person to whom a certificate of review is issued which is based on conduct which is specified in, and complies with the terms of, a certificate issued under [section 4013 of this title](./chapter-066-promotion-of-export-trade.md#section-4013) which certificate was in effect when the conduct occurred.
+**(a) Protection from civil or criminal antitrust actions** Except as provided in subsection (b), no criminal or civil action may be brought under the antitrust laws against a person to whom a certificate of review is issued which is based on conduct which is specified in, and complies with the terms of, a certificate issued under [section 4013 of this title](./chapter-066-promotion-of-export-trade.md#section-4013) which certificate was in effect when the conduct occurred.

 **(b) Special restraint of trade civil actions; time limitations; certificate governed conduct presumed in compliance; award of costs to successful defendant; suit by Attorney General**